Goblin Turkey

 Anderson Cooper shaking hands with Spider-Man

 Now, I’m usually watching ABC’s Dick Clark’s New Year’s Rockin’ Eve, at least in the background, on New Year’s Eve.
-It’s frankly more habit than tradition, since I grew up in the days where it was just about the only (and certainly the most popular) thing on the air broadcasting the ol’ ball drop.
+It’s frankly more habit than tradition, since I grew up in the days where it was just about the only (and certainly the most popular) deal on the air broadcasting the ol’ ball drop.

 Last night, though, CNN was the channel of choice.
-I’d heard good things about Cooper’s bizarre annual pairing with Kathy Griffin — he (mostly) pretending to be annoyed with yet obviously appreciating her unfiltered chatter.
+I’d heard good things about Cooper’s bizarre annual pairing with Kathy Griffin — he (largely) pretending to be annoyed with yet obviously appreciating her unfiltered chatter.
 I’ve seen bits of Griffin’s stand-up on TV; while I know folks who adore her, and maybe I would come to do the same after sitting through a whole show (especially live), too much of what I have seen of her act consists of her being “inappropriate” purely for the sake of being “inappropriate”.

-However, I digress from my point, which is that many of us happened to be watching when Cooper made a rather weak attempt at feigning ignorance when he asked Griffin / the production team / viewers / no-one in particular what was happening over by Toshiba’s version of Sony’s JumboTron — followed by the camera pulling in tight on that screen, which proceeded to be filled by the bright emerald mug of Julie Taymor’s Green Goblin from Spider-Man: Turn Off the Dark.
-Taped footage then played out on the screen, frequently interrupted by technical glitches in CNN’s feed (not part of the act), in which the Goblin said that he needed an anchorman for his World-Wide Freak Network and threatened to drop the ball early and, of course, played a tune on the piano; Anderson Cooper was soon in his clutches, but [spoiler warning] saved by our friendly neighborhood Spider-Man, who then rather anticlimactically appeared in a puff of smoke atop the building housing the Toshiba screen to just kind-of stand there for a moment.
+However, I digress from my point, which is that many of us happened to be watching when Cooper made a rather weak attempt at feigning ignorance when he asked Griffin / the production team / viewers / rhetorical posterity what was happening over by Toshiba’s version of Sony’s JumboTron — followed by the camera pulling in tight on that screen, which proceeded to be filled by the bright emerald mug of Julie Taymor’s Green Goblin from Spider-Man: Turn Off the Dark.
+Taped footage then played out on the screen, frequently interrupted by technical glitches in CNN’s feed (not part of the act), in which the Goblin said that he needed an anchorman for his World-Wide Freak Network and threatened to drop the ball early and, of course, played a tune on the piano; Anderson Cooper was soon in his clutches, but [spoiler warning] saved by our friendly neighborhood Spider-Man, who then appeared rather anticlimactically in a puff of smoke atop the building housing the Toshiba screen to just kind-of stand there for a moment.
 Pretty much all of it’s up on YouTube.

 My overwhelming sentiments were as follows: